mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 PwvV4ABGhZKRAlDe1R4csJQIbhVcTWMGcoZ4bKH-zDK0900_wWM53i9rkgNFDM470i6-d1oqfaCPcbiniKsq1HcJRZsIVNJ1edDo<br>
 vhQ6IbffPRCw-Au_GlnPTn_czovJqSa3bgwrJguYRIKJGWhHgx0e3j795oJ08ks2Mp3Rshbv4da

-!!!
-On Debian based distributions you can install `jq` with the command `apt-get !!! install jq`.

 Make sure that the string does not include any spaces or newlines when you copy it from the terminal.
 The tenant token will be used in the following sections.

+You can repeat the steps if you would like to isolate devices into multiple organizations.

 #### Installing the tenant token

-First, make sure you have fetched the tenant token as described [earlier](#creating-the-first-organization-and-user).
-You can repeat the steps for multiple organizations if you need to.
 The **tenant token** needs to be included in the client configuration of each device that is going to be managed by Mender.
 Exactly how to include the token depends on which integration method is used with the client.
 Please refer to one of these sections:

 * [Migrating existing clients from an Open Source to an Enterprise server](upgrading-from-os-to-enterprise#migrating-clients)